JussiKarkkainen/RISC-V-Core/README.md

+## RISC-V-Core

-Implementation of the RV32I Instruction set.
-Hopefully running on hardware soon.
+A toy verilog implementation of the RV32I instruction set.